salesforcecli/plugin-custom-metadata/README.md

   $ custommetadata force:cmdt:record:create

 OPTIONS
-  -d, --outputdir=outputdir                       Specify the directory where the file will be created (default is
+  -d, --outputdir=outputdir                       [default: force-app/main/default/customMetadata] Specify the directory
+                                                  where the file will be created
-                                                  'force-app/main/default/customMetadata')

   -l, --label=label                               Label for the new record

-  -n, --inputdir=inputdir                         Specify the directory where the custom metadata type definition will
+  -n, --inputdir=inputdir                         [default: force-app/main/default/objects] Specify the directory where
-                                                  be pulled from (default is 'force-app/main/default/objects')
+                                                  the custom metadata type definition will be pulled from

-  -p, --protection=protection                     Visibility for the record.
-Valid values are 'true' and 'false'.
-If
+  -p, --protection=true|false                     [default: false] Visibility for the record.
-                                                  blank, uses false.

-  -r, --recname=recname                           RecordName for the new record
+  -r, --recname=recname                           (required) RecordName for the new record

-  -t, --typename=typename                         API Name of the custom metadata type to create a record for
+  -t, --typename=typename                         (required) API Name of the custom metadata type to create a record for

   --json                                          format output as json